Group supports are 8 weeks in length.

 The Survivors of Suicide Group and the Homicide Loss Support Group are continuous groups and you may join at any time.

-All group supports are 8 weeks in length and require a brief intake assessment via telephone call.
+All groups require a brief intake assessment via telephone call.
 This process is used to determine group placement and readiness.

 Unless otherwise noted, all support groups take place at our bereavement centre at #200 - 2150 Scarth St.

 Pre-registration is required for all groups.
 For more information or to register please call Connie at 306-523-2781.

 Adult Grief Group

 Each week we gather to learn more about our grief and travel a journey as unique as our fingerprints.
 Each session begins as one group for a time of learning and discussion followed by breakout sessions into smaller groups.
 Group members can be at any point in their grief journey.

 This daytime group is aimed at supporting older adults (age 60+) through their journey of grief due to the death of a loved one.
 Each week we gather to learn more about how our grief is affecting us as well as learning new ways of coping with our losses.

 Survivors of Suicide Support Group